umd-lhcb/ut-hw-doc/docs/burnin/box_algorithm.md

-## Box Algorithms:
+## Box Algorithms

 General: if a box is full or missing, find a new box and put a post-it on it.

+!!! todo
-To do: inventory of boxes for shipping, want to pack one box of each type first.
+    Inventory of boxes for shipping, want to pack one box of each type first.

-## Box placement during the life of a DCB
+### Box placement during the life of a DCB

 - Take box out of original shipping boxes downstairs
 - **DCB ASSEMBLY**
 - Put in "init QA" box upstairs
 - **DCB INITIAL QA**